AdaCore/gnatstudio/gnatdoc/docs/users_guide/gnatdoc.rst

    --  TODO: what is the unit for Minutes?
    --- @return True iff the alarm was successfully registered

-*Process bodies (-b)*
+*Process bodies to complete the spec documentation(-b)*

   By default GNATdoc does not process the body of packages.
-This switch enables retrieving documentation of subprograms from the body of packages.
-GNATdoc first looks for the documentation in the package specification; if no documentation is found in the spec and this switch is enabled then searchs for the documentation in the body of the subprogram.
+This switch enables looking at subprograms in package bodies, as a fallback for finding documentation.
+When this switch is provided, GNATdoc first looks for the documentation in the package specification; if no documentation is found in the spec and then searches for documentation in the body of the subprogram.

+*Document bodies (-d)*

+  When this switch is passed, GNATdoc processes bodies and extracts documentation for library-level entities.
+In the HTML output, GNATdoc emits separate pages for the documentaion extracted from bodies.
+  This switch is incompatible with the -b switch.

 *Ignore files (--ignore-files)*